sun-umn/NCVX-Neural-Structural-Optimization/README.md

 1. Push up the experimental results with our original implementation.

 2. Show the `PyGranso` with all of the brand new updates.
-Need to clean up the notebook.
+Need to clean up the notebook. ✅

 3. Show also the `L-BFGS-B` implementation.
 To see if we can further debug any possible issues 🐞.

 4. Add the `tests` directory to show that all our calculations match expectations.

+5. I still like the idea of actually solving the constrained problem head on.
+The newest results are actually based on the full implementations with custom gradients and solvers.
+I want to be able to show generality for the problem.

+6. Add an implementation with `torch` based optimizers. ✅